 |

 Study abroad statisticsFacts & figures on U.S. students abroad and international students in the U.S.U.S.
-Students studying abroad In 2003/04, about 191,000 American students studied abroad in foreign countries.
-Ten years ago, approximately 76,000 took part in such programs abroad.
-That represents a 250% increase in study abroad participation over the last decade.
-Several students study in English-speaking countries, with the UK (32,000 students) and Australia (11,500 students) landing in the top 10 study abroad destinations.
-Italy and Spain and Italy are nearly tied at spots #2 and #3, each with about 60% of the students that study in the United Kingdom each year.
-Around 40% of students go abroad during their junior year.
-That means that 60% go abroad at some other time during their studies.
+Students studying abroad In 2007/08, about 262,000 American students studied abroad in foreign countries.
+This is an 8.5% increase in participants from the previous year.
+Ten years ago, approximately 114,000 took part in such programs abroad.
+That represents a nearly 130% increase in study abroad participation over the last decade.
+Several students study in English-speaking countries, with the UK (33,300 students), Australia (11,000 students) and Ireland (6900) landing in the top 10 study abroad destinations.
+Other countries in the top 10 are Italy, Spain, France, China, Mexico, Germany and Costa Rica.
+The # 11 Japan (5700 students) had about 400 fewer study abroad participants than Costa Rica.
+Around 36% of study abroad participants go abroad during their junior year.
+That means that 64% go abroad at some other time during their studies.
+While the junior year continues to be the most popular single time to go abroad, increasing numbers of participants choose to study abroad at another point in their education.
 More women study abroad than men.
 About 65% of participants each year are female, 35% male.
-The majority of study abroad participants choose to study abroad for one semester (38%) or during a summer term (37%).
-Only 6% of those studying abroad go for a whole academic year, down from 14% ten years ago.
-While a decade ago only about 2% of students participated in study abroad programs that lasted less than 8 weeks, today those who choose a program of less than 2 months in duration amount to about 9% of participants.
-Only 7.5% of students studying abroad are foreign language majors.
-A greater number of students have majors in social sciences, business fields, humanities, and arts.
-International students studying in the US Over 565,000 international students were enrolled in U.S. universities and colleges in 2004/05.
-The number of international students in U.S. higher education has leveled off in recent years due to a number of factors, including the obstacles to obtaining student visas since 9/11 and the rising cost of tuition in the United States.
-In the face of these difficulties, some potential international students instead opt to study in other English-speaking countries or to take advantage of improved educational opportunities in their home countries.
-Nearly half of all U.S. international students come from one of 5 countries: India, China, Korea, Japan, and Canada.
-Students from Asia make up 58% of the enrolled international students in the U.S. In 2004/05, international students spent $13.3 billion in the U.S., most of which derived from sources outside of the U.S. The University of Southern California enrolls more international students each year than any other U.S. university.
-In 2004/05, over 6800 students from other countries studied at USC.
-The 5 U.S. states that attract the most international students, in descending order, are California, New York, Texas, Massachusetts, and Florida.
-The foreign students in these states make up about 42% of all international students in the United States.
+About 40% of those studying abroad do so for a semester or a quarter.
+The majority of study abroad participants choose to study abroad for 8 weeks or less (56%), either sometime during the academic year, a January intersession, or in the summer.
+Only 4% of those studying abroad go for a whole academic year, down from 14% over ten years ago.
+While just a decade ago only about 2% of students participated in study abroad programs that lasted less than 8 weeks, today a program of less than 2 months in duration is the norm.
+Thus, while more and more students are studying abroad, they are doing so for a much shorter time period.
+Only 6.2% of students studying abroad are foreign language majors.
+A greater number of students have majors in social sciences, business fields, humanities, the arts and physical or life sciences.
+International students studying in the US Over 672,000 international students were enrolled in U.S. universities and colleges in 2008/09.
+After leveling off between 2001 and 2007, the number of international students in U.S. higher education saw significant increases in 2007/08 (7% over the previous year) and 2008/09 (8% over the previous year).
+Nearly half of all U.S. international students come from one of 5 countries: India, China, South Korea, Canada, and Japan.
+Students from Asia make up 57% of the enrolled international students in the U.S. In 2008/09, international students spent $17.8 billion in the U.S., most of which derived from sources outside of the U.S. The University of Southern California enrolls more international students each year than any other U.S. university.
+In 2008/09, nearly 7500 students from other countries studied at USC.
+New York University and Columbia University each hosted about 6700 international students.
+The U.S. states that attract the most international students are California, New York, Texas, Massachusetts, and Florida.
 The most popular fields of study for students from abroad